Xyfir/Documentation/ptorx/help.md

   - If *Prepend* is enabled, the 'Add' variable and separator are prepended to the 'To' variable instead of appended.
 - **Builder**
   - A 'Builder' modifier allows you to build the value of a specified email variable.
 You can write out the exact value that you want the field to be set as while also using variables from the email itself.
-  - Variables are accessed using the `::variable::` syntax where `varable` is the name of the variable you wish to insert at that location.
+  - Variables are accessed using the `::variable::` syntax where `variable` is the name of the variable you wish to insert at that location.
-  - In the event that an email does not provide the needed data for a variable, the variable referrence will simply be removed from the 'Builder' value.
+  - In the event that an email does not provide the needed data for a variable, the variable reference will simply be removed from the 'Builder' value.
   - Available variables are:
     - `::sender::` - Depending on the email itself, this can be either just the sender's email address (like `::sender-address::`) *or* a value of the following format: `::sender-name:: <::sender-address::>`.
     - `::subject::` - The email's subject.